MouseBiteLabs/Game-Boy-Pocket-Color/MGBC PCB/README.md

 ### LiPo Support

 Are you using the Game Boy Pocket Power regulator for U5 for LiPo support?
+Are you sure you want to?
+Lithium-ion batteries are **dangerous** so if you're going to be using one... you're on your own.
+You're responsible for using it safely.

-If so, solder wires or headers from the DC and BT+ holes into the GBPP, thread the wires from the battery through the hole in the board to the GBPP connections, and remember to **REMOVE EM7**.
+But, I did make it *slightly* easier for you.
+If you're using a GBPP with LiPo, solder wires or headers from the DC and BT+ holes into the GBPP, thread the wires from the battery through the hole in the board to the GBPP connections, and remember to **REMOVE EM7**.
 You'll also need a USB-C adapter PCB to go in place of DC jack.

 ![image](https://user-images.githubusercontent.com/97127539/235404692-459eaaf9-e352-4ebe-bb32-7ae6a3937a24.png)